ValeskaLim/telegram-youtube-bot-notifier/README.md

-# Telegram Youtube Bot 🤖
+# Telegram Youtube Bot Notifier 🤖
 The purpose why i made this bot is to built my first bot using Telegram.
 And it's also aimed to help me on my job.
 It will send you a notification whetever the channel is go live or not.
 The default channel list in this bot is Hololive English :D

 Built using Youtube Data API V3